ddg93/TF_flexfibreAABB/README.md

 #### Figure 3: Time-evolution of the orientation of a ring suspended in a viscous shear flow
 ![alt text](https://github.com/ddg93/TF_flexfibreAABB/blob/main/time_evolution.png?raw=true)

-### Build, train and test the CCN on  [Google Colaboratory](https://colab.research.google.com/github/ddg93/TF_flexfibreAABB/blob/main/RegressDISK_multiview.ipynb) before reconstructing the time-evolution of the particle orientation during the experiment with the considered ring.
+### Build, train and test the CCN on  [Google Colaboratory](https://colab.research.google.com/github/ddg93/TF_flexfibreAABB/blob/main/RegressDISK_multiview.ipynb) in order to measure the time-evolution of the particle orientation during the experiment with the considered ring.